 We buy all the products we test — no freebies from companies.
 If you purchase through our links, we may earn a commission, which helps support our testing.

-We put the top 18 UPF-rated sun shirts to the test under the blazing sun, from Outdoor Research, Mountain Hardwear, Columbia, REI, and to find the most comfortable and protective options.
+We put the top 21 sun shirts to the test under the blazing sun, wearing options from Outdoor Research, Mountain Hardwear, REI Co-op to find the most protective options

 Lining up the sun shirts for testing.